Punjab CM launches anti-corruption helpline number | Politics

 Mann also sought support of the people of Punjab in this regard.

-''In this campaign, I need the support of 3 crore Punjabis.
+''In this campaign, I need the support of three crore Punjabis.
 If you support, we will make Punjab a corruption-free state within a month," said Mann.

-Earlier, Mann paid glowing tributes to legendary freedom fighter Bhagat Singh at Khatkar Kalan at SBS Nagar district.
+Mann said his government was committed to ensure clean and transparent governance. ''Our government will take the message of martyrs to each and every house so that the dreams of martyrs could be realised," he added.

+Mann had announced to launch the anti-corruption helpline number on March 23, the martyrdom day of Bhagat Singh, Rajguru and Sukhdev.

-In his tweet, Mann said, ''Let's make Punjab a corruption-free and prosperous state by realising the dreams of the great martyrs who laid down their precious lives for the country's freedom.''
-The Punjab government has declared a holiday on March 23, the martyrdom day of the freedom fighters.
+In his tweet, Mann said, ''Let's make Punjab a corruption free and prosperous Punjab by realising the dreams of the great martyrs who laid down their precious lives for the country's freedom.''
+The Punjab government has declared a holiday on March 23 on the martyrdom day of freedom fighters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)